A Forgotten Tunnel…

 Altoona Tribune Mar 10, 1915

 The Overfair Railway ran along the Marina between Fort Mason and the Presidio.
-A 10-cent fare provided transportation to the Polo Field, State / Foreign buildings, California Building, Exhibit Palaces, Yacht Harbor, and The Zone.
+A 10-cent fare provided transportation to the Polo Field, State and foreign buildings, the California Building, Exhibit Palaces, the Yacht Harbor, and The Zone.

 Over open Railway on the Marina – San Francisco Bay -1915 –SAN FRANCISCO HISTORY CENTER, SAN FRANCISCO PUBLIC LIBRARY.